Ullu Baraye Farokht Nahi: Production

 Originally slated for release by another network, which attempted to interfere with the script, producer Nauman Masood stood firm, ensuring the story was shot as written, without any changes.
-Writer Amna Mufti credited Director Kashif Nisar with realizing her vision.
+Writer Amna Mufti credited Nisar with realizing her vision.

 Broadcast and release

 The series premiered on Hum TV on April 30, 2013, in a prime-time night slot.
 However, due to low viewership, it was later shifted to a late-night slot after a few episodes.

 The show also aired in India on Zindagi from 3 February 2015 to 21 March 2015 under title Aaj Rang Hai.

 Reception

 Critical reception

 In a year-end article by The Express Tribune, the series garnered widespread critical acclaim for its outstanding direction, writing, and performances.
 Director Kashif Nisar won the People's Choice Award for his exceptional work, with reviewers praising his skill in navigating complex characters and storylines without losing focus on the main narrative.
 The script by Amna Mufti was also commended for its nuance and depth.
 The cast performances, with Nauman Ijaz, Saba Qamar, and Sohail Ahmed receiving particular praise.
 Additionally, Irsa Ghazal won the People's Choice Award for Best Supporting Actress.

 Sadaf Haider of DAWN Images included it in the honourable mentions of iconic Pakistani TV dramas.
 In another article, Haider described the series as "surprising", "shocking", and "addictive", but criticized it for dragging.